damoqiongqiu/NiceFish/README.en.md

 <h1 align="center">NiceFish</h1>

 <p align="left">
-NiceFish is a series of projects aimed at demonstrating the development and deployment model of front-end and back-end separation.
-There are three front-end versions: browser environment, mobile environment, and Electron environment; and two back-end versions: SpringBoot version and SpringCloud version.
+NiceFish is a series of projects that implements a front-end and back-end separation development and deployment model.

+The front end has 3 versions:

+- Browser environment
+- Mobile environment
+- Electron environment

+The server has 2 versions:

+- SpringBoot version (implements RBAC access control based on Apache Shiro)
+- SpringCloud version

 </p>

 <p>